 So you know about fixed rent, but how does guaranteed rent differ and what does it truly entail?
 While the long-standing, industry-standard fee structure has been some form of commission paid to the manager as a percentage of the gross booking dollars, guaranteed rent has become a popular alternative over the past few years.

 This usually means looking at how well an owner did the previous year and guaranteeing that owner will make as much money after the Property Manager’s (PM) fees have been taken out.
 This sounds simple on the surface, but it gets very complicated in the fine print.
 Homeowners need to be extremely cautious about these agreements for several reasons.
-For example, we have seen some guarantee language from Vacasa – one of the largest national property managers – that only guarantees an owner up to the amount of commission they made themselves!
+For example, we have seen some guarantee language – from large national property managers – that only guarantees an owner up to the amount of commission they made themselves!
 The only real guarantee with this is that the manager will never lose money, but the owner certainly can!
 How could this hurt a home owner?

 Here is an example.
 Let’s say an owner made $40,000 after commission in 2014 through a local property manager.
 In 2015, they signed up with a new property manager.
 The new manager guaranteed the owner would make as much as they did in 2014, $40,000.
 Let’s say the manager only went on to book $30,000 in gross bookings in 2015 and their commission was 35% or $10,500.
 The homeowner would assume that they would get paid out the $40,000 since they were told their rent would be guaranteed.
 How much would the owner get paid?
 Only $30,000.
 The owner loses $10,000 because the manager only guaranteed “up to the amount of their commission.”
 How much did the property manager lose?
 Nothing.
 The risk is all on the owner.
 This is exactly the type of “guarantee” that is not a guarantee at all.